mstathers/stathers-net/_posts/2016-01-14-thawte-premium-ssl-md5-gnutls.md

-It turned out that on one of the mail servers in our cluster, the SMTP daemon was configured to provide the root CA certificate as part of its intermediate chain (mistake #1).
+It turned out that on one of the mail servers in our cluster, the SMTP daemon was configured to provide the root CA certificate as part of its intermediate chain.
 So the server was providing its own certificate, the two required intermediate certificates and the superfluous root certificate.

 In case you are unaware why the server does not need to provide the root